k80nelson/Selenium-Poker/README.md

   1. Connect to the game
   2. once enough people are connected press rigged_game
-  3. the admin will  receive 5 prompts to set all the hands -> to set a hand type (rank-? suit, rank-? suit, rank-? suit, rank-? suit).
+  3. the admin will  receive 5 prompts to set all the hands
+     * to set a hand type (rank-? suit, rank-? suit, rank-? suit, rank-? suit)
+     * each card must be separated by comma
         * the ? represents the rank value where:
            * a = ace
            * k = king
            * q = queen
            * j = jack
            * everything else is its number
         * suits can be:
           * hearts
           * diams
           * spades
           * clubs
-      -> each card must be separated by comma

   4. Once all the players have a card
-      -> AI play first, if the AI chooses to hit the admin will be prompted to set which cards to improve -> Players have a choose to stay or hit, if they hit, they will be prompted to set which cards to improve -> Improving the cards
+     * AI play first, if the AI chooses to hit the admin will be prompted to set which cards to improve
+     * Players have a choose to stay or hit, if they hit, they will be prompted to set which cards to improve
+     * Improving the cards
         * to improve the cards type (index:rank-? suit, )
         * index is the position of the card you want to replace (All cards are sorted by rank)
         * rank and suit are the same as setting the hand;
         * each card must be separated by a comma
   5. once all players have played the results will be displayed